 Your income options

-When you reach your Commonwealth preservation age (see the table to the right) and decide to retire, you can choose what to do with your super.
+When you reach your Commonwealth preservation age (see the table) and decide to retire, you can choose what to do with your super.
 You could:

 - Leave your money in super and make lump-sum withdrawals from time to time